 Retirement Plans for the Self-Employed

 As you transition from employee to self-employed business owner, the retirement savings world changes.
-You go from being force-fed a retirement plan offered by your employer, to choosing which retirement plan suits you best.
+You go from being offered a retirement plan by your employer, to choosing which retirement plan suits you best.

 - A SEP IRA